A blue-straggler merger scenario origin for the $\gamma$~Persei binary system: Methods

-In addition to the parameter space offered by the \texttt{MIST} grid (e.g., rotation and metallicity), we performed a set of stellar evolution calculations using the stable version of 23.05.1 of the open-source 'Modules for Experiments in Stellar Astrophysics' (\texttt{MESA}) software package \citep{Paxton2011,Paxton2013,Paxton2015,Paxton2018,Paxton2019,Jermyn2023}.
-All evolutionary tracks are available under the Zenodo doi: \href{https://zenodo.org/uploads/17229941}{\textit{10.5281/zenodo.17229941}}.
+In addition to the parameter space offered by the \texttt{MIST} grid (e.g., rotation and metallicity), we performed a set of stellar evolution calculations using the stable version of 23.05.1 of the open-source Modules for Experiments in Stellar Astrophysics (\texttt{MESA}) software package \citep{Paxton2011,Paxton2013,Paxton2015,Paxton2018,Paxton2019,Jermyn2023}.
+All evolutionary tracks are available under Zenodo\footnote{\url{https://doi.org/10.5281/zenodo.19470956}} \citep{tarczay_nehez_2026_19470956}.